 How To Remove Prepaid Meters From Tamper Mode in Nigeria

 If your prepaid meter suddenly stops supplying current/power to your premises/house, then it is possible that your prepaid electricity meter has entered what is known as ‘Tamper Mode’ and to fix this, you need the Tamper Code.
-Contained below is how to solve your Tamper Mode issue to generate prepaid meter tamper code in Nigeria.
+Contained below is how to solve your Tamper Mode issue to generate a prepaid meter tamper code in Nigeria.
 Without further ado, let’s get right into it!

 Fix Prepaid Meter Tamper Mode in Abuja